 And those whom he predestined he also called.
 Romans 8:30a

 I do believe in predestination but not in limited atonement.
 Christ’s death on the cross was for everyone.
 The call is universal and it is sounded out to all men and women.
-Jesus showed us the way to heaven, revealed that He was the door, and then announced that He was the Light of the world.
-But men have always loved darkness rather than light.
+Jesus showed us the way to heaven, revealed that He is the door, and then announced that He is the Light of the world, but men have always loved darkness rather than light.
 Instead of the Light being attractive, we are repelled by it.
 Christ is just not desirable to us.
-His light is too bright and we shield our eyes from it and turn away.
+His light is too bright and we shield our eyes from His brilliance and turn away.

 So, who will believe if all people love darkness?
 The ones God specifically calls; the ones whose eyes are opened to see His glory.
 Ah, this call is personal.
 This call came to us by name.

 Whenever God speaks a word, it is effective.

 God spoke a Word and this dead planet began to pulsate with life.
 What once looked like Mars began to grow green.

 God spoke a Word to a dead man, a decaying man, wrapped up like a mummy, and this man came to life.
 His body regenerated.
 “Lazarus, come forth!” was the call.
 God’s Word produced life out of death.